jverzani/CalculusWithJuliaNotes.jl/quarto/README-quarto.md

 DONE * figure out why PlotlyLight doesn't work XXX hacky!
 DONE * use an include file not the "hack" in jmd2qmd DONE * modify sympy's show method

+## TODO

+* use pandoc references(?)
+* mermaid, ojs?

+CAN'T DO * set up quarto to generate on CI.
+(Tried, but can't get through to the finish before a CI timeout...; Must use quarto publish command locally...)
+DONE * PlotlyLight
+DONE * clean up edit link
+DONE * remove pinned header
+DONE * clean up directory
+DONE (?) * JSXGraph files
+WON'T DO * download links to Pluto .jl files (if we have .jmd, but we might deprecate...)
+For *now* .jmd is derprecated; though we keep the files around ....